Here in Seattle at Bedrooms & More, a fair-sized contingent of our customer base are allergy sufferers.

 Whether you let your dog sleep on the bed with you or not is a personal matter.
 No matter what, make sure your mattress supports the healthiest hypoallergenic sleep possible.FIND A NATURAL OR ORGANIC MATTRESS

 We also know that many people don’t like to sleep alone — or live alone.
 A furry friend can make life so much sweeter.
-Whether or not you decide to share your sleep surface with your canine companion, as an allergy sufferer you want to make sure your dog is dander-compatible with you and your family.
+Whether or not you decide to share your sleep surface with your canine companion or let him/her sleep in a Natural Latex Pet Bed, as an allergy sufferer you want to make sure your dog is dander-compatible with you and your family.

 Looking for a Hypoallergenic Companion?